Sydney-Informatics-Hub/training-RNAseq/index.md

 permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
 ---

-**Synopsis:** This series of lessons get running your computing Learn about the University of Sydney’s High Performance Computer (HPC) ‘Artemis’, including directory structure, software, and how to submit and monitor compute jobs using the PBS Pro scheduling software.
-Artemis is available at no cost to University of Sydney staff and students.
+**Synopsis:** Introduces USyd’s High Performance Computer (HPC), ‘Artemis’.
+We cover connecting and navigating Artemis, available software, and how to submit and monitor jobs using the PBS Pro scheduler..

 **Target audience:** Students and staff who would like to learn how to run compute jobs on Artemis HPC.
 Participants must have a valid USyd unikey.

-**Follow-on courses:** This course is designed as a 2-part session, with ‘Introduction to the Artemis HPC’ in the morning and ‘Data transfer and RDS for HPC’ in the afternoon.
+**Follow-on courses:** This course is designed as a 2-part session, with ‘_Introduction to the Artemis HPC_’ in the morning and ‘_Data transfer and RDS for HPC_’ in the afternoon.
 It is recommended to register for both, however you may choose to take these courses on separate days as suits your needs.

-‘Intermediate HPC (Automation)’ is another recommended course to follow up with.
+‘_Intermediate Artemis HPC_’ extends students knowledge of the PBS Pro scheduling system, and builds scripting skills for automating large workflows on HPC.

 > ## Prerequisites
 > Competency on the Unix/Linux command line: